taikedz-mt/babelfish/README.md

 	Hello everyone ! %fr

 The message will be sent in its original form, as well as in French.
+The language token can be placed anywhere:

 	Hello %fr everyone !

-that is, the token can be anywhere.

-The token is removed from both messsages.
+Only the first token is interpreted and removed from both messsages.

+	Hello everybody %fr %es

+Will send

+	Bonjour à tous %es

 ## Commands